keerthanamurugaiyan/Interview-notes/common.md

    **In summary:**

         - React uses camelCase for event names, requires `preventDefault()` for stopping default actions, and functions are passed without `()` in event handlers.

+**13. What is WebRTC?**

+                WebRTC stands for Web Real-Time Communication.
+It is a free and open-source project that enables real-time communication capabilities within browsers and applications.
+It provides protocols and APIs for peer-to-peer audio, video, and data sharing without the need for additional plugins or software installations.
+WebRTC allows users to have seamless voice and video calls, as well as share screens and transfer files directly from their web browsers.
+It has become popular for building applications such as video conferencing, live streaming, and real-time collaboration tools.